DASLab-IDA/CH-benchmark/README.md

 # Introduction
-This is a runnable and robust version of CH-benchmark  Hybrid Transactional/Analytical Workload

-This work was originally published by
+This is a runnable and robust version of CH-benchmark  Hybrid Transactional/Analytical Workload which was originally published by
 [The Mixed Workload CH-benCHmark.](https://db.in.tum.de/research/projects/CHbenCHmark/?lang=en)

 We committed program optimization and solved several bugs related to memory leaks and now this repo is finely adapted to latest version of software and hardware systems.